[?] Subscribe To This Site

 Lap Rag Quilt Pattern

-Making a lap rag quilt is very quick and easy.
-I make mine out of flannel.
-There is a great variety of fabric colors and designs to choose from.
-Also you don't prewash your fabrics as flannel is harder to sew once washed.
-All the fabric washing happens after the quilt is assembled.
+Making a rag quilt is very quick and easy.
+I like to make mine out of flannel but you can choose any 100% cotton fabric.
+There is a fabulous variety of fabric colours and designs to choose from today.

 These rag quilts are great to use in the winter while watching a movie.
 The elderly love them as they not only keep them warm while sitting but any spills etc are easy to clean off.

-To make a lap rag quilt you need a selection of flannel fabrics.
+To make a lap rag quilt you need a selection of flannel fabrics and some batting (make sure you use a batting that can be machine washed & dried).
 I have used 12 different fabrics but you can make a simpler one using 2 fabrics.
 The quilt is made up of:

 twenty-five 9" x 9" squares for the back